-Use of Restraints: Does the facility utilize "restraint" techniques?
+Use of Restraints:

+Does the facility utilize "restraint" techniques?
 If yes, does the facility have written policies regarding "use-of-restraint"?
 Please highlight if the policy includes the following: A. Staff Development a.
 Including "staff-to-staff" intervention strategies b.
-Training (Evidenced based/Culturally Competent) B. Documentation Process C. Reporting Process D. Use-of-Restraint Review Process ☐ N/A ☐ Yes ☐ No ☐ N/A ☐ Yes ☐ No If not, how do you ensure staff development, documentation, reporting, and occur? $\ensuremath{\text{N/A}}$ review processes Tool & Equipment Control: Is there a written policy to ensure the adequate control of keys? ⊠ Yes □ No Is there a written policy to ensure the adequate control of tools? ⊠ Yes □ No Is there a written policy to ensure the adequate control of culinary utensils and equipment? ⊠ Yes □ No Is there a written policy to ensure the adequate control of medical equipment? ⊠ Yes □ No Is there a written policy to ensure the adequate control of supplies? ⊠ Yes □ No Is there a written policy to ensure the adequate control of vehicles? ⊠ Yes □ No Weapons Control: Are weapons of any types permitted in the facility? ⊠ N/A □ Yes □ No Is there a weapons locker on site? ⊠ N/A □ Yes □ No Discipline: Does the facility have written policies that describe the discipline process?
-If yes, Do the policies include Culturally Competent and Evidence Based practices? ⊠ Yes □ No Are measures taken to ensure that due process is preserved?
-What percentage of discipline grievances/appeals are resolved in support ⊠ Yes □ No of the Youth?
-100%
+Training (Evidenced based/Culturally Competent) B. Documentation Process C. Reporting Process D. Use-of-Restraint Review Process ⊠ Yes □ No□ N/A ⊠ Yes □ No If not, how do you ensure staff development, documentation, reporting, and occur? $\ensuremath{\text{N/A}}$ review processes Tool & Equipment Control: Is there a written policy to ensure the adequate control of keys?
+Is there a written policy to ensure the adequate control of tools?
+Is there a written policy to ensure the adequate control of culinary utensils and equipment? ⊠ Yes □ No Is there a written policy to ensure the adequate control of medical equipment? ⊠ Yes □ No Is there a written policy to ensure the adequate control of supplies?
+Is there a written policy to ensure the adequate control of vehicles?
+Weapons Control: Are weapons of any types permitted in the facility? ⊠ N/A □ Yes □ No Is there a weapons locker on site? ⊠ N/A □ Yes □ No Discipline: Does the facility have written policies that describe the discipline process?
+If yes, Do the policies include Culturally Competent and Evidence Based ⊠ Yes □ No practices? □ N/A ⊠ Yes □ No Are measures taken to ensure that due process is preserved?
+What percentage of discipline grievances/appeals are resolved in support of the Youth? □ Yes □ No Casa de Amparo does not currently track this specific data.
+100% of grievand described in the agency's policies and are reviewed monthly by the Quality A the Board of Directors.